secheaper/slash/README.md

 Stop wasting time and money — Slash helps you find the best deals online.
 - Slash is an upcoming chrome extension and API that scrapes the most popular e-commerce websites to get the best deals on the searched items across these websites.
 - In a market where we are spoilt for choices, we often look for the best deals.
-In the olden days, this often meant going to the store and looking for the best deals for us and being able to grab them.
 - The ubiquity of internet access has leveled the retail playing field, making it easy for individuals and businesses to sell products without geographic limitation.
 In 2020, U.S. e-commerce sales, receiving a boost due to the COVID-19 pandemic, grew 44% and represented more than 21% of total retail sales, according to e-commerce information source Internet Retailer.
 - The growth of e-commerce has not only changed the way customers shop, but also their expectations of how brands approach customer service, personalize communications, and provide customers choices.
-- The growth of e-commerce, sellers and cut throat competition is discernable through the price patterns for products of major market players.
+- The growth of e-commerce has prompted cut throat competition amongst them, which is discernable through the price patterns for products of major market players.
 Price cuts are somewhat of a norm now and getting the best deal for your money can sometimes be a hassle (even while online shopping).
 - This is what Slashed aims to reduce by giving you a easy to use, all in one place solution for finding the best deals for your products that major market dealers have to offer!

 ![Alt Text](https://media.giphy.com/media/3ohze3cqkv058SUy2s/giphy.gif?cid=ecf05e471lrcuf3ucso5i3yrucua074n5wqx1m12t41a4h92&rid=giphy.gif&ct=g)